granatumx/gbox-py-sdk/README.do.txt

 !bquote
-`gbox-multitool` is a gbox that provides a number of original gboxes from R.
+`gbox-py-sdk` is a gbox that provides a python-interfaced granatum sdk for python users.
 !equote

 ===== Prerequisites =====